arbor-sim/arbor/doc/model_intro.rst

 To be able to simulate a model, three basic steps need to be considered:

-* first, describe the model by defining a recipe;
+1. Describe the model by defining a recipe;
-* second, define the computational resources available to execute the model;
+2. Define the computational resources available to execute the model;
-* finally, initiate and execute a simulation of the recipe on the chosen hardware resources.
+3. Initiate and execute a simulation of the recipe on the chosen hardware resources.

-:ref:`modelrecipe` represent a set of neuron constructions and connections with *mechanisms* specifying ion channel and synapse dynamics in a cell-oriented manner.
+:ref:`Recipes <modelrecipe>` represent a set of neuron constructions and connections with *mechanisms* specifying ion channel and synapse dynamics in a cell-oriented manner.
 This has the advantage that cell data can be initiated in parallel.

 A cell represents the smallest unit of computation and forms the smallest unit of work distributed across processes.
 Arbor has built-in support for different :ref:`cell types <modelcells>`, which can be extended by adding new cell types to the C++ cell group interface.